Capstsone2-0/DragonSquad/README.md

 - **P) Make Payment(Debit):** Record a new payment transaction.
 - **L) Ledger:** View transaction entries, categorized and sorted.
 - **X) Exit:** Close the application.
+   **Follow On-Screen Instructions:**
+- Select options from the Home Screen.
+- Enter details for deposits and payments as prompted.
+- Explore ledger entries and generate reports.

+ **Exit the Application:**
+- Select `X` from the Home Screen.

 ### Ledger Screen

 The Ledger Screen provides options to view transaction entries based on different filters: